benswift/benswift.github.io/_talks/classics-to-colonialism.md

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/ashley-west-edwards-zwmkMkJ2Qi4-unsplash.jpg" %}

+> Line up the boxes in one row (_ones_ on the left), then move the rightmost
+> _zeroes_ "under" the left-hand _ones_.
+>
-> If there's more than one "hanging chad" (short) column on the right,
+> If there's more than one short ("hanging chad") column on the right, take as
-> repeatedly grab as many of those columns as you can and move them to below the
+> many of those short columns as you can and move them to below the tallest
-> tallest (left-hand) columns.
+> (left-hand) columns---and repeat this process until there's no more than one
+> short column.

 {% include slides/stacked-papers.html
            width="50%"
            image-path="assets/images/talks/classics-to-colonialism/aksak-rhythm-list.png"
            alt="list of 'world' music rhythms which are Euclidean" %}

-## stated implications? {#part-3}
+## paper "results" {#part-3}

+a simple algorithm for generating Euclidean rhythms

-a laundry list of examples of Euclidean rhythms "in the wild"
+a laundry list of examples of these rhythms "in the wild"

-proved a number of "nice" mathematical properties of Euclidean rhythms
+proofs of a number of "nice" mathematical properties of Euclidean rhythms

 some kite-flying about the relationship between said nice properties and the human cultural practices associated with musicmaking